BD103/bd103.github.io/content/blog/2025-09-09-bevys-5th-birthday.md

 featured = true
 +++

-# Bevy's 5th Birthday: Year of the Linter

 [Bevy](https://bevy.org/) is an open-source game engine built in Rust.
 On August 10th, 2025, the project lead Cart [celebrated Bevy's 5th birthday with a blog post](https://bevy.org/news/bevys-fifth-birthday/), and I wanted to do the same!

 ## Hi, I'm BD103